HomeSmartMesh/smart_home_3d_webapp/README.md

 * use 3d slide with world coordinate on scaled objects
 * adjust light brightness with 3d slider
 * adjust heating with 3d slider
-* switch light groups on / off
-* handle both hue light groups and model made groups with parenting
+* meta light groups with parenting
 * directional light to reflect room sensors ambient light
 * add windows open close with colors
 * fall back on interactive demo mode from within the same app